 Skip to main content

-The Missoula Public Health Department is seeking an Air Quality Specialist to join their team.
-This position performs professional level duties in the field of Environmental Health.
-This is a full-time, 40 hour per week opportunity with many benefits!
+The Missoula Public Health Department is seeking an Accountant to join their team.
+This full-time (40 hr/week) position performs comprehensive accounting duties and provides lead direction for all accounting activities within the Missoula City-County Health Department (Missoula Public Health or MPH).
 As a Missoula County employee, you will be part of a team that is committed to positively impacting the community.
-The pay range for this position is $29.20 per hour.
+The rate of pay for this position is $28.49 per hour.

 Click the “Join Our Team” button to apply.